Mayfield, Kentucky: December 2021 tornado outbreak

 During the evening of December 10, 2021, a destructive long-track tornado impacted areas of Kentucky including Mayfield, causing significant amounts of damage and leveling most of downtown.

 The roof of Mayfield Consumer Products, a candle-making factory, collapsed during the tornado, with the fear that dozens died trapped within the building's remnants.
 Estimates are that more than 100 employees were inside the factory when the tornado hit.
 By December 12, the company reported there had been eight deaths and eight remained missing.
-Many had gathered in a tornado shelter and left after the storm, and without power and phones they weren't quickly located and accounted for.
+Many had gathered in a tornado shelter and left after the storm, and without power and phones they were not quickly located and accounted for.
 Workers filed a class-action lawsuit against their employer on December 16, after allegations by some workers that they were told they would be fired if they left work before the tornado hit.
 The allegations have been denied by the company.

 Geography

 According to the United States Census Bureau, the city has a total area of 17.9 km2, of which 0.08 sqkm, or 0.43%, is water.

-The Purchase Parkway (designated as a future part of Interstate 69) forms a bypass to the northwest of Mayfield, running along or close to the city limits.
+Interstate 69 forms a bypass to the northwest of Mayfield, running along or close to the city limits.
 Access is from Exits 21 through 25.
 The parkway leads northeast 28 mi to Interstate 24 near Kentucky Dam, and southwest 22 mi to Fulton.
 U.S. Route 45 leads north from Mayfield 26 mi to Paducah on the Ohio River and southwest to Fulton.
 Kentucky Route 80 leads southeast 24 mi to Murray.